-Note: as we’re talking about a lawsuit, it’s important to specify no granted results.
-Positive judicial precedents indicate good chances to win, but nobody can guarantee you a positive result.
+Note: as we’re talking about a lawsuit, it’s essential to specify no granted results.
+Positive judicial precedents indicate good chances to win, but nobody can guarantee you a positive outcome.

 These are only two examples of several judicial precedents on this matter.

 As you can notice, these lawsuits were from 2018.
 So in pre-Covid19 times.

 After the Covid-19 pandemic, the situation became even worst.
 So, we predict that all applicants for Italian Citizenship by Descent will consider this alternative option in the following years.

 This is another reason why it’s (almost) mandatory to hire a qualified Italian Citizenship attorney to assist You in the entire process.